📂 Batch Upload Rule

 For multi-file uploads, all files in the same batch should use the same source type (for example all JPG or all MP3).

 MP4 (MPEG-4 Part 14) is a widely supported video container format.
 WEBM (WebM) is a web-optimized video format.
-Explore our Universal Converter to convert other file types.
+Try our Universal Converter for other file formats.

 Quick rules and tips to get the best results.